piyushmaheshwari65/Dfarm/README.md

 # Dfarm
-Decentralized system for tipping on photos of farmers crops photo
+Decentralized system for tipping on photos of farmers crops images which are uploaded on IPFS.